Church of Saint-Bruno des Chartreux: Altar

-Designed in the 18th century by Servandoni then modified very soon afterwards by Soufflot (known for his work at the Hôtel-Dieu de Lyon and the Panthéon de Paris), the altar is notable for being two-sided, meaning that the office could equally well be celebrated from the monks' side or from the peoples' side.
+Designed in the 18th century by Servandoni then modified very soon afterwards by Soufflot (known for his work at the Hôtel-Dieu de Lyon and the Panthéon de Paris), the altar is notable for being double-sided, meaning that the office could equally well be celebrated from the monks' side or from the peoples' side.

 The tabernacle (i.e., the small cabinet holding the consecrated wafers) was originally decorated with semi-precious stones, but these disappeared during the Revolution.

-Baldachino
+Baldachin

-The 18th century baldachino is also by Servandoni.
+The 18th-century baldachin is also by Servandoni.
 One of the most beautiful examples in France, it aims to magnify the presence of Christ in the Eucharist and in effect to form a hyper-tabernacle around the Host.
 Its columns are of marble, whilst the capitals are wooden but stuccoed with powdered marble, limestone and powdered chalk to imitate marble.
-On top of the baldachino are a globe and a cross, both in copper gilded with gold leaf, and drapery made of cloth dipped in liquid plaster and painted gold before drying.
+On top of the baldachin are a globe and a cross, both in copper gilded with gold leaf, and drapery made of cloth dipped in liquid plaster and painted gold before drying.
 The original decoration is unclear: it was long thought that it had been covered in fleurs de lys, which were turned into trefoils, or clover leaves, during the 19th-century renovations.
 However, more recent renovations found that even before the 19th century the stemless trefoils were there.

 Dome

-The crossing dome is made up of 8 oval windows 5m high, separated by vaulting and crowned with polygonal decoration.
-It also has 4 pendentives whose decoration is inspired by the theme of the Four Evangelists.
+The crossing dome is made up of 8 oval windows 5 metres high, separated by vaulting and crowned with polygonal decoration.
+It also has four pendentives whose decoration is inspired by the theme of the Four Evangelists.

 Nave

 The decoration of this area contrasts slightly with the rest of the church, being more sober and thus more in keeping with the Carthusian spirit.
 It was finished in the 18th century.

-Its ceiling is decorated with arched vaults and the transition between the walls and ceiling is via a dentelated cornice around the whole church (it was extended round the choir in the 18th century).
-Under this cornice is a frieze whose metopes alternate between a rose and a dove (the latter symbolising the Holy Spirit and thus the Carthusians).
-On either side of the nave are 4 arcades opening onto side chapels, separated from each other by Doric columns.
+Its ceiling is decorated with arched vaults and the transition between the walls and ceiling is via a dentillated cornice around the whole church (it was extended round the choir in the 18th century).
+Under this cornice is a frieze whose metopes alternate between roses and doves (the latter symbolising the Holy Spirit and thus the Carthusians).
+On either side of the nave are four arcades opening onto side chapels, separated from each other by Doric columns.